 Tim can help take your institution to the next level by working with you to strategize.
 He can provide one-day or multiple-day or long-term consultations with a written report that summarizes recommendations and conclusions.
+Or, he can work with you on interpretive planning to decide which stories your site should tell.

 - Exhibition and Interpretive Development—Will your exhibition be accessible physically and intellectually?
 Is it an active learning experience that reaches a variety of learners?
 Is it relevant to the target audiences?
 Asking important questions like “so what?” is important at the beginning of the process.
 Tim gives guidance by thinking through an exhibition’s or historic site’s conceptual framing, big ideas, main messages, overall themes, audiences, and learning strategies.